 Distracted driving is dangerous and has become much more frequent in our technology-driven society.

-Common Causes of Driving Distraction
+Common Causes & Types of DISTRACTED DRIVING

 - Rowdy passengers or multiple passengers